-“Elizabeth-Antiqua” is a short, animated documentary about Elizabeth Friedländer, the first woman to design a commercial Latin typeface.
+“Elizabeth-Antiqua” is a short, animated documentary about Elizabeth Friedländer, the one of the first women to design a typeface.
 Friedländer made history while facing physical and professional peril in Nazi Germany.
 Our film details her recorded life while harnessing animation's limitless potential to fill in the gaps recorded history has left us with.
-“Elizabeth-Antiqua” is a meticulously researched, whimsically animated piece - a refusal to forget the great women of history.

 I knew how I wanted my Elizabeth to look, but when it came time to model her in Maya, I just couldn’t quite get it right.
-Fortunately, Emerson’s new media lab had recently acquired 3D scanners!
+Fortunately, Emerson’s Emerging Media Lab had recently acquired 3D scanners!
 With plenty of childhood clay molding experience under my belt, I set about molding the components I needed for the Elizabeth model.
 I kept each body part separate for scanning purposes, then retopologized and assembled them in Maya.

 All mapped textures used in “Elizabeth-Antiqua” are original Elizabeth materials, converted to vectorized patterns by the lovely Elise Miller.
 The goal of this film wasn’t stylistic realism.
 The goal was to spotlight Elizabeth’s work—literally!
 Using her print patterns as textures means the viewer is spending the entirety of the film engaging with Elizabeth’s work.
 Too often, women are judged not by the quality of their achievements, but by their appearance.
 Animation has the power to sidestep that problem entirely, so of course I took it!